Sheila-Murugi/Redash-chatbot-add-on/README.md

 - **Data Management**: Implement LLamaIndex for optimized data retrieval.
 - **Semantic Search**: Utilize vector databases for improved semantic search capabilities.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines before submitting any contributions.

-## Acknowledgments

-- Special thanks to the contributors and the open-source community for their support and tools.

 ---

 Feel free to customize this README to better suit your project's needs.